urbanware-org/mimefield/README.md

 There are two methods available to get the MIME information.

-If not explicitly changed via `--use-magic` command-line argument, *MIMEfield* will read out the MIME information using the `file` utility, which is included in all *Linux* and *Unix*-like operating systems by default.
+If not explicitly changed via `--use-magic` command-line argument, *MIMEfield* will read out the MIME information using the `file` utility, which is included in all (or most) and *Unix*-like operating systems (such as *Linux* and *BSD*) by default.
 In case it is missing, *MIMEfield* uses the *libmagic* file type identification library instead as fallback.

 However, `file` utility does not exist on *Windows* operating systems, so *MIMEfield* will directly use the *libmagic* library there and so the `--use-magic` command-line argument has no effect at all which can be omitted.